The Preservation of the Qurʾān

 2. Internal features of the Qurʾān

-3. The Collective Memory of early Muslims
+3. The Collective Memory of Early Muslims

 It is not possible to envision an Umayyad caliph establishing the standard version.
 To assume so would require explaining not only how the Umayyads managed to erase their empire-wide intervention from the memories of their subjects, whose statements have reached us in large numbers, in various cities, tribes, and sects, but also how it was possible to induce the same false memory about ʿUt̠mān among all, including the dissidents who preferred ʿAlī to ʿUt̠mān.